WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 >
 > Delete the Selection for Audio File
 >
-> Text-to-Speech Message: Welcome to the Webex Contact Center Lab for Solutions use-cases and APIs.
+> Text-to-Speech Message: Welcome to Lab 1 of Solutions use-cases and APIs.
 >
 ---